 - Kerby or Persian Cucumbers (or other types of cucumber)

 - Peppers – green and red

 - Tomatoes – cherry, grape, roma, beefsteak (in season)

-- Bread – Pita or pocket bread is used for dipping and sandwiches.
-Best if bought and used daily, but can be stored in the freezer and toasted.
+- Pita or pocket bread is a staple of any Mediterranean kitchen.
+It is used for dipping and sandwiches, and best if bought and used daily, but can be stored in the freezer and toasted.

 - Cheeses – there are several cheeses usually kept in a Mediterranean pantry.
-Muenster, mozzarella, white cheese, strong cheese and keshkevan (salty hard cheese) are essential.
+Muenster, mozzarella, white cheese, string cheese and keshkevan (salty hard cheese) are essential.